freenas/freenas-docs/userguide/services.rst

 :menuselection:`Services --> Asigra DS-System`.
 When prompted to choose the :guilabel:`Base Filesystem`, select the dataset to store the Asigra backups, then click :guilabel:`OK`.
-Any required database entries are created and the service is started. the required database entries and starts the service.
+Any required database entries are created and the service is started.

 .. note:: Asigra DS-Operator requires a working installation of `Java JRE <https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>`__